mfournier01/mfournier.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-

-        I am a PhD candidate at the Observatory of Hamburg, working in the field of computational astrophysics.
-My main research interest is the multiphase intracluster medium.
-Using GPU-accelerated simulations, I try to disentangle the complex interplay between active galactic nuclei feedback, turbulence, thermal instability and magnetic fields.
+        My main topic of interest is the multiphase nature of the intracluster medium and the interaction between feedback from supermassive black holes, thermal instabilities and magnetic fields.
+To explore these questions, I use advanced numerical methods and run GPU-accelerated simulations on supercomputers.
+When I'm not working, I enjoy bouldering, playing the drums, attending concert and practicing photography.

-        In the past, I have also been working on neutrino detectors, galaxy formation and cosmic ray physics.
+        In the past, I have also been working on neutrino detectors, cosmological simulations of galaxy formation and cosmic ray physics.
     design:
       columns: '1'
   - block: collection